BIOGRAPHY

 Short Version:

-Things I thought as a kid:
+Things I thought as a kid that might become a story:

 Age 5 - If the teacher thinks modeling a horse in clay is too hard, I'll make a giraffe instead.